Lemon Cedar Homemade Dust Spray and Polish

 Instructions

-1. Using a funnel, pour 1/2 cup water, 1/2 cup white vinegar, and 1/2 cup olive oil into a spray bottle (this set of 15 glass bottles is a must for making zero waste cleaners).
+1. Using a funnel, pour 1/2 cup water, 1/2 cup white vinegar, and 1/2 cup olive oil into a spray bottle.

 2. Place the cap and shake to mix the ingredients.